tulane-cmps6610-fall-2025/problem-set-01-Ardad2/answers.md

 **Span:**

 The span is the longest sequence of dependencies from root to leaf.
-Since there are $\(\lfloor \log_2 n \rfloor\) levels and each level does constant O(1) work, the critical path grows logarithmically:
+Since there are $\(\lfloor \log_2 n \rfloor\)$ levels and each level does constant O(1) work, the critical path grows logarithmically:

 $$
 S(n) = \Theta(\log n)